 Information about Policosanol

-Policosanol is used in the treatment of increased cholesterol levels in blood.
+Policosanol is used in the treatment of increased cholesterol.

 How policosanol works